 People have employed many different materials and structures for housing alpacas, but we believe it’s best that alpacas have access to a fully enclosed pole barn with ample ventilation.
 Not only are pole barns less affected by bad weather, water, and drafts, but they are also easier to get into and clean, which is very important for the health of any animal.
 The exception to this rule is for sanctuaries in year-round warm environments, where you can house alpacas in a three-sided structure that faces away from the prevailing winds if absolutely necessary.
-When it comes to sizing an alpaca’s indoor living space, you should allow for at least 40 square feet of space for each alpaca.
+When it comes to sizing an alpaca’s indoor The indoor or outdoor area where an animal resident lives, eats, and rests., you should allow for at least 40 square feet of space for each alpaca.
 Dirt-covered flooring or another slip-resistant material is important for alpaca living spaces since slips and falls could lead to torn ligaments and joint damage.
 If the living space floor is concrete, you should layer a half a foot of dirt onto the concrete floor or use rubber mats if necessary (which are safer than concrete, but will require quite a bit of daily cleanup).
 Bare concrete and hardwood floors are unacceptable for alpacas.

 Ideally, you should provide a lot of dry and clean straw in an alpaca’s living space.
 Alpacas like to use straw as bedding, and it’s important to give them extra bedding material in much colder weather.
 You must remove and replace all wet and soiled straw to prevent serious health risks to alpacas.
-Unlike some other A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies., alpacas tend to designate specific spots to use as a bathroom, which can make cleaning easier.
+Unlike some other farmed animals, alpacas tend to designate specific spots to use as a bathroom, which can make cleaning easier.
 There are products you can spread on wet areas such as hydrated lime alternatives like Sweet PDZ or Stall Dry to keep the living space free of moisture.
 If you cannot provide straw, you can use other clean and replaceable materials such as wood shavings, but alpacas do tend to enjoy rolling in wood shavings and wood chips, and these materials will stick around for quite a while in their coats!
 If it’s your only option, you can provide a thick layer of (naturally-sourced only) sand, but it’s important to keep this material clean and dry as much as you can.
 Exhaust fans with locking shutters are very effective at keeping barns well-ventilated and dry.